appleispomme/appleispomme.github.io/README.md

 * spacing between sections (after section title)
 * Alignment pictures in Soje
-* Light: spacing
-* Carousel: stuck at last item (fix number of button for number of slides), and not sliding one by one

 * Project and career selection centered based on viewport (like logo on main index)?